romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 # Building a sample app

 In this section, we will walk through the process of creating of API server.
-Here you can get an overall idea of how `Porm` looks and feels, what problem it solves, and see the benefits and possible drawbacks.
+Here you can get an overall idea of how `Orchid ORM` looks and feels, what problem it solves, and see the benefits and possible drawbacks.

 Feel free to skip it, or briefly scroll it, as it turned out to be embarrassingly long.
-Still, it can be useful to peek how one or another case can be handled with `Porm`.
+Still, it can be useful to peek how one or another case can be handled with `Orchid ORM`.

 We are going to build an API for a blog site with users, articles, and tags, users can follow each other.
 It is inspired by [realworld](https://github.com/gothinkster/realworld) API spec.

-Full code is available [here](https://github.com/romeerez/porm-examples/tree/main/packages/blog-api).
+Full code is available [here](https://github.com/romeerez/orchid-orm-examples/tree/main/packages/blog-api).

 ## API routes